RUCKBReasoning/CoT-KA/README.md

 - multi-5cot
 - multi-5cot-zeroshot

+For experiments related to **NLU** tasks and **NLG** tasks, we use separate scripts, `run_classify.py` and `run_generate.py`, respectively.
+The definition and scope of NLU and NLG tasks in this study are as described in the paper:
+> ... all commonsense reasoning benchmarks and AQUA-RAT are formulated as NLU tasks, and the other arithmetic reasoning benchmarks and Last Letter Concatenation are formulated as NLG tasks in this paper.

+## NLU tasks
 \<model> could be "albert" and "deberta". \<gpu_id> could be 0,1,2,..., according to the number of your gpu.

 ```